Living in New Zealand

 When we asked people living in New Zealand what life is like and how people spend their time, they said:

-"Family time is very important, as well as sports (rugby!!) and outdoor activities such as tramping, fishing, skiing," remarked another expat who made the move to Mid Canterbury.
+"Family time is very important, as well as sports (rugby!!) and outdoor activities such as tramping, fishing, skiing," commented one expat who made the move to Mid Canterbury.

 Is there a lot of diversity?
 Are people in New Zealand accepting of differences?

 "There are a surprising number of UK and US immigrants here in addition to the Maori and kiwis of European descent.
 The latter makes up about 90% of the population according to the latest census info online.
 Although they generally don't agree with American policy, they can separate individuals from the nation as a whole.
 People are straight forward and usually friendly.
-There's a lot of religious tolerance, and the small "religious right" here has less of an impact on mainstream opinion," remarked another expat living in Kapiti Coast , New Zealand.
+There's a lot of religious tolerance, and the small "religious right" here has less of an impact on mainstream opinion," commented one expat who made the move to Kapiti Coast .

 "Due to a high influx of new immigrants, the region is becoming more diverse.
-People are very friendly," added another expat in Mid Canterbury.
+People are very friendly," remarked another expat living in Mid Canterbury, New Zealand.